 Herston Caravan & Camping is in Swanage, just a few miles from Corfe Castle.
 There are tents available to rent at the site which means that you don’t have to lug all of your gear with you.
 The tents sleep up to four and bedding has to be brought with you.

 One of the great things about staying at Herston Caravan & Camping is the free fire pits.
-The site provide logs for the first evening for free as well.
-What better way to wind down for the evening than toasting marshmallows on an open fire under the stars.
+The site provides logs for the first evening for free as well.
+What better way to wind down for the evening than toasting marshmallows on an open fire under the stars?

 Dorset is also known for its cottages and holiday homes.
 They are everywhere you go and many of them are available to rent.
 Parkfield Cottage is in Sturminster Marshall and it is within ten miles of the top attractions in the area.
 The cottage is in a quiet location with two bedrooms.